Need a push to save for retirement? This 401(k) gives you up to $250 cash back

 "What we saw, not surprisingly, is the savings rate goes from 80% in the top quartile [of income earners] to 20% at the bottom quartile," he added.
 "Those who make less, save less."

-To receive the money, workers must make retirement contributions between June 1, 2023, and January 1, 2024, and contribute at least 8% of their salary to their savings.
+To receive the money, workers must initiate retirement contributions between June 1, 2023, and January 1, 2024, and contribute at least 8% of their salary to their savings for a 12-month period.
 Once the worker qualifies for the cash-back offer, they'll receive the award through a Visa or Mastercard prepaid debit card or similar gift card.

 "If we could get 5% to 10% of people saving for the first time, that would be amazing," Schneble said.